t04glovern/pio-stm32cube-package-creator/README.md

 As long as this package is not yet merged, the cleanest way to use it is to manually override the `framework-stm32cube` in the project.
 This can be done using [`platform_packages`](https://docs.platformio.org/en/latest/projectconf/section_env_platform.html#platform-packages) and a link to the created package.

-Since the package was removed from this repo (see update section), you **have to download the `tar.gz` package yourself to some path on your harddrive.
+Since the package was removed from this repo (see update section), you **have to download the `tar.gz` package yourself** to some path on your harddrive (or alternatively, re-generate the file using the script itself).
 The `file://` pseudo-protocol can then be used to as "download link".
 For example, if you downloaded it to `D:\pio-stm32cube-package-creator\framework-stm32cube-2.0.201021.tar.gz`, add

 ```